jacques/docs.npmjs.com/content/getting-started/creating-node-modules.md

 2. Switch to the new directory (`cd`)
 1. Run `npm install <package>`.
 1. Create a test.js file which requires the package and calls the method.
 1. Run `node test.js`.
 The message sent to the console.log should appear.

+## Learn More

+To understand types of packages, click [here](https://docs.npmjs.com/how-npm-works/packages).